Rupert Bruce-Mitford: Sutton Hoo

 Bruce-Mitford returned to a museum that had suffered during the war.
 Understaffed and with inadequate facilities, the museum had much of its collection still in storage.
-The Sutton Hoo finds, excavated in 1939 and nearly immediately taken to the safety of the tunnel connecting the Aldwych and Holborn tube stations, had been returned to the museum only a year or two before.
-Herbert Maryon, a Technical Attaché recruited for the task, set to work restoring what Bruce-Mitford later termed "the real headaches – notably the crushed shield, helmet and drinking horns".
+The Sutton Hoo finds, excavated in 1939 and promptly taken to the safety of the tunnel connecting the Aldwych and Holborn tube stations, had been returned to the museum only a year or two before.
+Herbert Maryon, a technical attaché recruited for the task, set to work restoring what Bruce-Mitford later termed "the real headaches – notably the crushed shield, helmet and drinking horns".
 "When I began work", he continued, "I sat with Maryon while he took me through the material and with infectious enthusiasm, demonstrated what he was doing".
 "There followed great days for Sutton Hoo when new, often dramatic, discoveries were being made in the workshops all the time.
 Built from fragments, astonishing artefacts – helmet, shield, drinking horns, and so on – were recreated."

 Early in 1946, Kendrick and Bruce-Mitford placed restored artefacts from Sutton Hoo on display in the museum's King Edward VII Gallery.
 In January 1947, Bruce-Mitford was elected a fellow of the Society of Antiquaries of London, (Note: Bruce-Mitford served as Secretary of the organisation from 1950 to 1954, and as a Vice-President from 1972 to 1976.
-In September 1973, during the 24th meeting of the Internationales Sachsensymposion, held in London, Bruce-Mitford gave a "theatrical" unveiling of the Royal Armouries replica of the Anglo-Saxon Sutton Hoo helmet.
+In September 1973, during the 24th meeting of the Internationales Sachsensymposion, held in London, Bruce-Mitford gave a dramatic unveiling of the Royal Armouries replica of the Anglo-Saxon Sutton Hoo helmet.
 Preceding an evening address, the lights were dimmed; down the aisle came Nigel Williams holding a replica of the Sutton Hoo whetstone; and behind him followed Bruce-Mitford, wearing a carriage rug and with hands hieratically crossed, wearing the helmet and reciting the opening lines of Beowulf.) and the museum published The Sutton Hoo Ship-Burial: A Provisional Guide, which Bruce-Mitford had written and produced during evenings at his kitchen table.
-The work, wrote Biddle, quickly "turned out to be one of the Museum's most successful publications ever", going through ten impressions even before the second edition was issued.
-Also in 1947, Bruce-Mitford visited Sweden for six weeks at the invitation of the archaeologist Sune Lindqvist.
-The visit, Bruce-Mitford later wrote, "turned out to be one of the most rewarding experiences of my life".
+The work quickly proved to be one of the museum's most successful publications, going through ten impressions even before the second edition was issued.
+Also in 1947, in what he later termed "one of the most rewarding experiences of my life", he visited Sweden for six weeks at the invitation of the archaeologist Sune Lindqvist.
 Bruce-Mitford studied the similar finds from Vendel and Valsgärde and helped Lindqvist excavate the boat-grave from Valsgärde 11, learning Swedish along the way.
 (Note: Bruce-Mitford also visited Copenhagen in 1951.)